Conducting University Youth Programs: Minimum Operational Requirements

 - What to do in the event of a crises or emergency

-- Prohibited harassment and reporting obligations
+- University Anti-Discrimination Policy[11] and reporting obligations

 - Prohibition of retaliation against minors, families, parents, guardians, and staff/volunteers who report allegations of inappropriate conduct including but not limited to abuse, neglect, assault, harassment, sexual assault, sexual abuse, sexual harassment, child pornography, furnishing alcohol, drugs, and/or sexual materials to a minor, and violations of the University’s Anti-Discrimination Policy